 In most of the world, the best way to get a Chinese money plant is to get a start from a friend.
-They aren't sold in plant centers or garden shops, possibly because they grow too slowly for them to be profitable for nurseries.
-If you can't beg one off of a fellow plant-lover, your next best bet is to buy one from a seller on eBay, Etsy, or Craigslist.
-(Lead image above from Etsy seller Urban Yards in Germany.)
+They aren't sold in tons of plant centers or garden shops, possibly because they grow too slowly for them to be profitable for nurseries.
+If you can't beg one off of a fellow plant-lover, your next best bet is to buy one from an online seller on Amazon, eBay, Etsy, or Craigslist.
 Although, after seeing the exorbitant prices some people charge, you may decide to try to patiently wait for a friend to share a young plant.

 Where to Grow

 Light-wise, the best situation for a Chinese money plant is bright light, with no direct sunlight.
 Direct sun scorches leaves, and light shade may encourage larger leaves.
 They're said to be hardy down to freezing, and a period of cool temperatures may make them more likely to produce their tiny white flowers on pink stems.

 The Chinese money plant prefers a well-draining potting soil, and a pot with drainage holes is necessary.
 The soil needs to mostly dry out between waterings, with more watering required in warmer, sunnier weather.
 If the leaves start to look slightly droopy, that's a sign that the plant needs water.
 To keep your Chinese money plant nicely shaped, rotate it at least once a week to prevent it from getting lopsided.
 The large leaves tend to accumulate dust, so these plants benefit from regular showers, or at least wiping down of their leaves.
 Treat monthly with an all-purpose plant fertilizer during the spring and summer growing seasons.
 You may also want to put your plant outdoors as temperatures warm, but, again, take care to keep it out of direct sunlight.